Abusing certain drugs, such as amphetamines and hallucinogens, can lead to a mental illness called psychosis.

 Lack of motivation is a common symptom of psychosis.

-Motivation is key to moving forward in your life to achieve your most important goals, such as those associated with fitness, education, and career.
-But psychosis can interfere with your ability to stay motivated, and with staying committed to performing normal daily activities.
-Lack of motivation can also negatively impact your performance at work or school.
+Motivation is key to moving forward in your life to achieve important goals, such as those associated with fitness, education, and careers.
+But psychosis can interfere with your ability to stay motivated and with staying committed to performing normal daily activities.
+Lack of motivation often negatively impacts your performance at work or school.

 3. Social Withdrawal

-Psychosis can make you feel socially isolated, especially when you share your delusions with others, or have difficulty expressing your emotions.
+Psychosis can make you feel socially isolated, especially if you have difficulty expressing emotions or if others learn about your condition and stay away.
 You may end up withdrawing from the outside world and those closest to you, including friends and family.

 4. Lack of Emotion